Yao people (Asia): Culture, society, and economy

 Yao society is traditionally patrilineal, with sons inheriting from their fathers.
 The Yao follow patrilocal residence.
 Polygyny was allowed until it was banned in China in the 1950s.
 Adoption was common among the wealthy.

 The Yao people have been farmers for over a thousand years, mostly rice cultivation through plowing, although a few practice slash-and-burn agriculture.
 Where the Yao live nearby forested regions, they also engage in hunting.

 During the Southern Song (1127–1279), an imperial Chinese observer, Zhou Qufei, described the Yao as wearing distinctive fine blue clothing produced using indigo.

 The Yao celebrate their Pan Wang (King Pan) festival annually on the sixteenth day of the tenth lunar month.
 The festival celebrates the mythical original story of the Yao people, and has evolved "into a happy holiday for the Yao to celebrate a good harvest and worship their ancestors."

+The women of the Red Yao group of Longsheng Various Nationalities Autonomous County are well-known for keeping their hair extremely long, only cutting it at three and eighteen years of age.
+Their tradition of keeping and dancing with long hair has turned the village of Huangluo into a tourist destination.